tolitius/bb8/README.md

 notice `Limit:42.0000000` for `Asset:{Code:YUM}`.

-All the `YUM`my details could be seen on any ledger interface.
+All the YUMmy details could be seen on any ledger interface.
 For example this is the distributor account on [testnet.stellarchain.io](http://testnet.stellarchain.io/address/GBUV4AVA53R75U3TYI3KC4GHJ7YPWSKSXZB76ZKTRJHZPKOFM476EY6V):

 <img src="doc/img/yum-42.png">